 The group I was working with was professional, knowledgeable, and passionate about their Industry.
 It was clear that they knew their product, their competitors’ products, and their services.
-There was incredible interaction from the team, and we got the opportunity to debate some age-old sales items as they related to the selling process.
+There was incredible interaction from the team, and we got the opportunity to debate some age-old sales scenarios as they related them to their selling process.
 One item we discussed was selling new customers versus existing clients, the differences, and the importance of all segments to the business.
-This got me thinking a little bit.
+This got me thinking.

-If we are not in some sort of regular contact with our existing customers, how do we know that other salesforces selling similar products have not infiltrated our business and now call our customers, their customers?
+If we are not in regular contact with our existing customers, how do we know that other sales forces selling similar products have not infiltrated our business?
+And now call our customers, their customers?
 We Don’t.
 Therefore, we have to delicately balance the art of professional persistence versus pestering.
 For some, this can be a challenge.
 What do I say?
 What do I do?
 It can be as simple as:

 “Hey Mary, I have not heard from you in a few weeks and thought of you when working with another customer this week.”
-Fairly simple, very unassuming.
+Fairly simple, and very unassuming.
 Not sure why or how anyone might be offended by that, even if they are too busy to respond.
 About the worst that can happen is they do not respond, right?
 A percentage may not, but a percentage will.
-In any event that’s sales, it is our job to stay in contact with customers.
+That’s sales, it is our job to stay in contact with customers.

-Recently, a friend of mine told me about how his daughter had just applied for a job.
-She had sent an email and heard nothing.
-He pressed her a little on the subject of sending a follow-up email and he was stunned by her response.
+Recently, a friend told me about how his daughter had just applied for a job.
+She had sent an email and heard nothing back.
+He pressed her a little on the subject of sending a follow-up email, and he was stunned by her response.
 “Dad, I sent an email, you can’t pester them.”
-I truly hope I am wrong about this, but I doubt, she will get the job, not because of her lack of talent, but more likely because of her lack of persistence.
-In today’s hyper-competitive world, we need to be maniacal about our prospects and our existing customers to ensure total success.
-Otherwise, we are creating a revolving door with our clients where we educate them, sell them, service them and then lose them because we are afraid of being a pest.
+I hope I am wrong about this, but I doubt she will get the job, not because of her lack of talent but more likely because of her lack of persistence.
+In today’s hyper-competitive world, we need to be maniacal about our prospects and existing customers to ensure total success.
+Otherwise, we are creating a revolving door with our clients, where we educate them, sell them, service them, and then lose them because we are afraid of being a pest.
 For me it is simple, sellers need to be sellers, always.